kuldeep7895/cricket-diary/README.md

 Each .php corrresponds to the webpage with its function similiar to its name e.g. bowler.php refers to webpage that asks for a new bowler
 Share your reviews still in development so might face glithches

-Thank you for reading me
+Thank you for reading me!:)